 A fulltime member of the FCC physical education department, Solberg has done an outstanding job as head men’s soccer coach when he isn’t teaching the FCC pitchers what it takes to be successful on the mound.
 Solberg has been the Head Men's Soccer Coach for 18 years.
 He has been the Conference Champion in 13 of these years.
 He also has guided the Rams soccer team to the State playoffs every year.
 He has advanced to the State Championships 7 times.
 He guided the Rams to two runner-up State Championship trophies, most recently this past 2016 season.
 Solberg was named the "2016 National Coach of the Year".

 "Eric is an outstanding coach, evidenced by being involved in 33 championships and 16 Final Four appearances in baseball and soccer.
-As our pitching coach, he has uncanny ability to improve pitchers both physically and mentally.
+As our pitching coach, he has uncanny ability to improve our pitchers both physically and mentally.
 He prepares them for the next level.
-He has had a major impact on the success of FCC baseball," said coach Scott.
+He has had a major impact on our success at Fresno City Colllege," said coach Scott.

 Assistant Coach: DARIN GHIMENTI

 A member of the 1987 and 1988 Rams, he was a First Team All-Central Valley Conference selection as a sophomore.
 He also has a new role relaying signs from the third base coaching box.
 A member of the 1987 and 1988 Rams, he was a First Team All-CVC pick as a sophomore.
 He then transferred to San Diego State and also played one year at Fresno State where he received his bachelor’s degree.

 For the past 19 years, he has been a full-time physical education teacher at El Capitan Middle in the Central Unified School District.
 Prior to that, he was an assistant baseball coach at Clovis High for five years and coached one year at Buchanan High.

 Assistant Coach: MIKE NOAKES